daveRendon/DevCamp/HOL/node/02-modern-cloud-apps/README.md

     ![image](./media/image-002.png)

 1. Let's run the application in Debug Mode.
 Click the Debug icon on the left toolbar, then select the green "start" triangle.
 In the Environment dropdown select **Node.js**.
-VSCode then scaffolds out the files that it needs for debugging support in a launch.json file, stored at the root of your poject folder in a `.vscode` folder.
+VSCode then scaffolds out the files that it needs for debugging support in a launch.json file, stored at the root of your project folder in a `.vscode` folder.
 Click the green start triangle a second time to launch the application.

     ![image](./media/image-003.png)